-The name of God is important—so important that He included its proper use among His Ten Commandments.
-What is His name?
-Martin Collins shows how God's names reveal His character to us.
-Includes the inset, "A Sampling of the Names of God."
+The name of God is important—so important that He included its proper use in His Ten Commandments.
+However, His emphasis is on His character, not a pronunciation.

-Many people think the third commandment deals only with euphemisms and swearing, but it actually goes much deeper than that!
-John Ritenbaugh explains that this commandment regulates the quality of our worship and involves glorifying God in every aspect of life.
+Many think the third commandment deals only with euphemisms and swearing, but it goes much deeper.
+It regulates the quality of our worship and glorifying God.

 The prohibition against taking God's name in vain is the least understood commandment.
 When we bear God's name, we are to bear His character and nature.

 To appropriate the name of God means to represent His attributes, character and nature.
 Our behavior must imitate Christ just as Christ revealed God the Father.